longineers/DinoGuessr/README.md

 npm test
 ```

-This will execute all tests located in the `services/` directory and provide a summary of the results.
+This will execute all tests located within the `src/services/` directory (and other `src` subdirectories if more tests are added) and provide a summary of the results.